RSS

 Durham Region Real Estate Daily Market Update

-Multiple offer situations are now the norm in lower and middle price ranges, as buyers scramble to compete for homes within their budgets.
-Read on for more details on how average selling prices are close to the 105% mark now.
-Tighter inventory and improved buyer confidence looks to be driving the change.
+Multiple offer situations are becoming more common in lower and middle price ranges, as buyers scramble to compete for homes within their budgets.
+Read on for more details on how average selling prices are now close to parity with list prices.

 Durham Region Real Estate Market Report Daily 2024

-Supply is extremely low to moderate, with just 1.6 months of inventory (MOI) for the entire region, and higher levels in north Durham communities.
+Supply ranges from low to moderate, with 2.6 months of inventory (MOI) for the entire region.
 This means that at the current pace of sales, with no new listings, all inventory would be sold within this time frame.
+It also makes Durham Region a seller’s market.

-In March, transactions reported thus far had selling prices averaging 940,231 in Durham Region, with the average property selling at 104.6% of list price (SP/LP).
-This is a 1.5% increase from last month and a 1.6% increase from last March.
+In November, transactions for all types of homes reported thus far had sale prices averaging 899,801 in Durham Region, with the average property selling at 100.8% of list price (SP/LP).
+This is up 1.2% from last month and 2.2% from last November.

 Real estate prices Durham Region 2024 chart

-Here is a look at average detached home selling prices daily over the past 3 months: Prices are trending higher following the low in December.
+Here is a look at average detached home selling prices daily over the past 2 months: Prices are stable over this period.

 Durham Region Detached Home Prices Daily bar chart 2024

-The average selling price of detached homes is just under 1,060,000, as summarized in the following map.
+This month's average selling price of detached homes is just above 1,000,000, as reflected in the following map.

 Detached Home Prices Durham Region 2024 map

-If you look at the top chart's selling price to list price ratios, most communities in south Durham show sales at levels near list price.
-The following chart shows how market tightness slowed over most of 2022 and picked up in early 2023, before dropping.
-It is now on an upward swing again.
+Looking at the top chart's selling price to list price ratios, a few communities in south Durham show sales at levels above list price.
+The following chart shows how market tightness rose over the early part of 2024, before dropping this summer.
+It is now rising.

 Durham Region Market Report Selling Price to List Price Chart 2024

-Many listings at low to 1 million plus price points are posted with offer dates, where no offers will be considered until that date.
+Some listings at low to mid price points are posted with offer dates, where no offers will be considered until that date.
 This is intended to pressure buyers (given the shortage of listings) and generate multiple offers.

 Durham Region sale to list price ratio daily 2024

-Also, SPLP (selling price to list price ratio) has averaged near the 105% mark, indicating that most homes sell above their list price.
-In those cases, more than one offer is being placed on properties, signalling that bidding situations are still in the mix - just not with the same frequency as before the recent downturn.
+The selling price to list price ratio (SPLP) has averaged near the 100% mark, indicating that about half of homes sell above their list price.
+In those cases, more than one offer is being placed on properties, signalling that multiple offer scenarios are still in the mix - just not with the same frequency as before the recent downturn.

-Days on market (DOM) averaged 14.1 days.
+Days on market (DOM) are averaging 24.1 this month.
 DOM is the number of days it takes for a property to be sold firm, or without any remaining conditions.
-This figure has been dropping recently - another sign of a market gaining steam.

 Free home evaluation Durham Region

-Should new listings rise at a pace that is faster than current sales, then there would be more inventory for the pool of buyers to choose from, which will have the effect of reducing the sale price to list price ratio, then months of inventory stat, which leans the market closer to a balanced market.
+Should new listings rise at a pace that is faster than current sales, then there would be more inventory for the pool of buyers to choose from, which will have the effect of reducing the sale price to list price ratio, then months of inventory stat, which brings us closer to a balanced market.

 Durham Region active listings 2024

-The level of listings also makes taking steps to compete among selling properties more essential.
-When listings were more scarce, (including now but at lower price points) prospective buyers were compelled to reduce expectations on location, property condition, etc. They also will have pressure in competitive situations to remove conditions on their offers.
+The high number of active listings makes competitive strategy more essential when selling a property.
+When listings were more scarce, (including now but at lower price points) prospective buyers were compelled to reduce expectations on location, property condition, etc. They also will be pressured in competitive situations to remove conditions on their offers.

 Sales volume Durham Region 2024

-The rate of sales has increased by 3.2% compared to last month and is down 12.4% compared to last year, with 24.3 transactions per day.
+The sales rate is down by 16.4% compared to last month and is up 36.9% compared to last November, with 24.3 daily transactions.

 Durham Region real estate sales volume 2024